Originally published: 24 March 2026

 Best practices include:

-- Providing appropriate masks for each task
+- Providing the correct mask type for each task

-- Ensuring correct fit
+- Ensuring correct fit and training

 - Maintaining stock for replacements